Tornevall/tornelib-php-netcurl/README.md

 ## This package is about to get deprecated

 Documentation for v6.1 is located [here](https://docs.tornevall.net/display/TORNEVALL/NETCURLv6.1).
-Stable releases for v6.0 will, for now on, no longer be pushed into the master repository.
-A new stable/6.0 has been created for maintenance releases.
+Stable releases for v6.0 will, for now on, be pushed into stable/6.0, instead of master.
+The branch itself should probably considered a maintenance repo.

 ## Contact and live information